 I typically saute some diced zucchini and mushrooms, then top them with a fried egg, like in this recipe.
 On other mornings, I eat my favorite yogurt parfait or a make-ahead baked egg veggie dish.

 This one’s easy for me.
-I typically make a BIG salad and top it with cucumber, red bell pepper, any protein left over from last night’s dinner (chicken, shrimp, salmon, shredded pork) and drizzle it with a balsamic glaze.
+I typically make a BIG salad and top it with cucumber, red bell pepper, any protein left over from last night’s dinner (chicken, shrimp, salmon, shredded pork) and drizzle it with a store-bought balsamic glaze.
 On other days, I set aside the balsamic glaze, dollop on some hummus (extra protein!) and shake some hot sauce over top (seriously so good!)

 If the recipe itself isn’t already full of veggies, like the Instant Pot vegetable soup below or this pasta, then I typically stir-fry or steam some veggies, set out a plate of raw, cut veggies or serve up a big spinach salad.